liferay/liferay-docs/devGuide/en/chapters/02-tools-and-dev.markdown

 directly using SQL and JDBC, or use advanced object-relational mapping libraries like Hibernate or iBatis.
 You get the idea.

-In this chaper we'll introduce and show you how to set up a streamlined development environment specifically designed for developing your Liferay Portal, then  we'll look at developing your plugins with other tools.
+In this chapter we'll introduce and show you how to set up a streamlined development environment specifically designed for developing your Liferay Portal, then  we'll look at developing your plugins with other tools.
 Here are the topics we'll cover along the way: